-From the time of the enactment of the HIPAA Enforcement Rule, covered entities that violate the HIPAA can be financially penalized for HIPAA violations.
+From the publication of the HIPAA Enforcement Rule, covered entities that violate the HIPAA can be financially penalized for HIPAA violations.
 If during the investigation of a complaint or data breach, an unresolved HIPAA violation is discovered, the HHS’ Office for Civil Rights could pursue a financial penalties.
-However, a penalty can be avoided, or certainly reduced, if the violation was discovered internally and was corrected.
+However, a penalty can be avoided or mitigated if the violation was discovered internally and corrected.

 Who You Should Notify About a Potential HIPAA Violation